dinosoeren/walls.dev/content/project/x-wing-racer.md

 | **Race Time** | 0.15 seconds |
 | **Top Speed** | 33.3 ft/s (≈22.7 mph) |

+## Watch the Race Video

+{{< youtube wV-1Isp7d2E >}}

+If a picture is worth a thousand words, a video is worth at least a million.
+Check out the race video to see the X-Wing F1 in action.

 # 3D Printed CO2-Powered X-Wing F1 Racer

 ## The Origin Story: Star Wars Meets F1 (in High School)